dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 The reverse engineer process created entity classes (`Blog.cs` & `Post.cs`) and a derived context (`BloggingContext.cs`) based on the schema of the existing database.

  The entity classes are simple C# objects that represent the data you will be querying and saving.
+Here's *Blog.cs*:

  [!code-csharp[Main](../../../../samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.ExistingDb/Models/Blog.cs)]